bobfoster/peggen/README.md

 Both approaches have drawbacks.
 The first grammar is cluttered with whitespace annotation and is error-prone.
 The second nearly doubles the size of the example grammar while making it somewhat less readable.
 More complex grammars can be even more muddled.
+There is little benefit in allowing non-terminals in grammar rules if they are never used!

 Implied Whitespace Grammars
 ===========================